This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 425F and line a muffin tin with papers.
+• Preheat the oven to 425ºF and line a 12-cup muffin tin with paper liners.

 Notes